 Die-hard fans of my Flickr feed may remember a series of photos I posted there in February 2014 entitled “No Marigolds in the Promised Land,” an homage to Steely Dan’s post-apocalyptic, after-a-nuclear-war ballad “King of the World,” from their album Countdown to Ecstasy.

-That doesn’t mean we can’t take a hard crack at faking it.
-So, herewith, my entry in Berry’s contest:
+That doesn’t mean we can’t take a hard crack at faking it on lesser machines at home.

 I didn’t pay homage to an existing film, but decided to play to the intelligent folks who usually see this blog, can recognize a Geiger counter when they see it (in my right hand), and realize I’m doing a movie poster about a “after something dreadfully nuclear happened” movie.

-But Hollywood’s had a seventy-year solid run scaring people with radiation, so I grabbed for that low-hanging fruit.
+Not that I’m anti-nuclear myself, but the nuclear industry’s safety record, like the chemical industry’s record, farming’s record and every other human activity’s safety record, isn’t what it could be.
+Hollywood’s had a seventy-year solid run scaring people with radiation, so I grabbed for that low-hanging fruit.

-REDGRAVE Skins & Fashion, who made the “Kiara pale skin” bundle, L$690
+- REDGRAVE Skins & Fashion, made the “Kiara pale skin” bundle, L$690

+I had to track one of the retired designers down to negotiate private rights to the outfit which contains the camouflage “flak vest”.
 If she ever goes back into business, I’ll happily promote her work, but I assume she pulled out of MP because she prefers to spend her Second Life doing other things.

-Anyway, as always, I treasure your thoughts.
+As always, I treasure your thoughts.